top of page

 What I loved most about this was the way it moved along the same storm systems of high agony and the quiet routine of daily despair--just like the terrible diagnosis it describes.
 It is moving and tortuous without being cloying or sentimental.
 The ending is simple and spare and poignant and made my mouth go dry.

-~ Winner, Sewanee Review nonfiction contest (excerpt), judged by best-selling author, Lisa Taddeo, author of NYT best-seller Three Women, and the novels Animal and Ghost Lover
+~ Winner, Sewanee Review nonfiction prize, judged by best-selling author, Lisa Taddeo, author of NYT best-seller Three Women

 bottom of page